google/sandboxed-api/oss-internship-2020/gdal/README.md

 `cp gdal/gdal/libgdal.a lib/`

-OBS: The file is huge!
+OBS!
+The file is huge!
 It may take a while.

 ### For testing:
 `mkdir build && cd build`